RyuSA/khi/docs/en/tutorial/adding-a-new-feature.md

 With the enums in place, we can now implement the logic for fetching and parsing BigQuery logs.
 We'll create a new package for this: `pkg/source/gcp/task/bigquery/`.

+> **Note on Package Structure**
+> As recommended in the "Package structure for tasks" section of the [KHI Task system concept](../khi-task-system-concept.md) document, we are separating different concerns into sub-packages.
+You will see `taskid`, `query`, and `inspectiontype` sub-packages.
+This is a practice in KHI to avoid import cycles and improve code organization.

 ### Step 4.1: Create Data Models

 First, define the Go structs that will hold the data parsed from the logs.
 These structs should mirror the structure of the BigQuery job data in the audit logs.